Nikaoto/nn.lua/readme.md

 ## Screenshots

-Approximating a sine wave using a single 100-neuron hidden layer using a ReLU activation function.
+Approximating a sine wave in the range [-10, 10] using a single 100-neuron hidden layer using a ReLU activation function.
+The training data is only 100 random samples from the sine wave from the given range.

 After approximately one hour of training:
 ![Sine wave after 1 hour of training](./screenshots/nn-screenshot-approx-sin-relu-1.png)

+Notice how the network doesn't care to fit anything beyond the range [-10, 10] as it doesn't have the data for it

 A close up:
 ![Close up sine wave after 1 hour of training](./screenshots/nn-screenshot-approx-sin-relu-2.png)